ibissource/parent/README.md

-maven-parent
+Ibis framework
 ============

 This is the maven parent for the ibis project.
+It contains the adapter framework itself 'iaf'

 For now this project is privately maintained in bitbucket.